master2405/Skinrave.gg-XP-Calculator/README.md

-# SkinRave Extension
+# SkinRave XP Calculator Extension

-Welcome to the **SkinRave Extension**!
-This extension enhances your experience on [skinrave.gg](https://skinrave.gg) by providing easy access to additional features.
-Follow the instructions below to install the extension and start using it today!
+Welcome to the **SkinRave XP Calculator Extension**!
+This extension helps you calculate the xp to reach a certain level and how much to wager to achieve that level, on [skinrave.gg](https://skinrave.gg) Follow the instructions below to install the extension and start using it today!

 ## 📦 Installation